tridelt/sepm-group/README.md

 ### Continuous Integration with Jenkins

 You can access the Jenkins server at http://ec2.furidamu.org.
 To login, simply use your GitHub account.
 Every push to the main repository on GitHub will automatically trigger a rebuild and a full run of the test-suite.

+### Documentation

+Documentation is automatically generated with doxygen, so please use doxygen-style comments.
+You can see the documentation online: http://ec2.furidamu.org/doc/, or generate it locally with `make doc`.